fleek-platform/website/src/content/blog/learn/who-is-hosting-this-website-guide/index.md

 ![](./mxtoolbox.png)

-### **3. Inspect the Website’s Source Code**
+### **3. Inspect the website’s source code**

 Sometimes, when asking yourself "Who is hosting this?", the information you need is hidden in plain sight—within the website’s source code.

-- **Look for HTML Comments**: Web developers occasionally leave comments in the HTML code that mention the **web hosting** environment.
+- **Look for HTML comments**: Web developers occasionally leave comments in the HTML code that mention the **web hosting** environment.
 To find these, right-click on the website, select “View Page Source,” and search for terms like “hosted by” or “powered by.”
 You might also come across human-readable website addresses, which are easier to remember and can sometimes be found in the source code.
 - **Check the CDN (Content Delivery Network)**: The URLs of images and other assets on a website can also give you clues.
 If you see something like cloudfront.net, it suggests the site is using Amazon Web Services as its **web hosting provider**.

-### **4. Leverage Command Line Tools**
+### **4. Leverage command line tools**

 For those who are more technically inclined, command-line tools offer another way to identify a **website’s hosting provider** and the **web server** hosting the website.